mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: Wye Estuary in Gloucestershire
 - High tides today may lead to flooding.
 Flooding is possible from 7:15pm on Friday evening and 7:30am on Saturday morning.
 Locations most affected will be low lying land and roads near rivers or on the coast.
 A series of high tides is due over the next few days.
 Flooding may affect low lying land and roads adjacent the Wye Estuary from Redbrook to Chepstow.
 Predicted peaks: - Friday evening 05/12; Avonmouth Portbury 7.3m to 7.6m at 7:15PM, Newport 7m to 7.3m at 7:15PM.
 Saturday morning 06/12; Avonmouth Portbury 7.4m to 7.7m at 7:30AM, Newport 7.1m to 7.4m at 7:30AM.
 We are closely monitoring the situation.
 Please monitor local water levels and weather conditions.
 This message will be updated by 2:00PM on 06 December 2025 or as the situation changes.

+- Flood warning: River Severn at Sandhurst and Maisemore
+- High river levels are expected to cause flooding tomorrow morning.
+Flooding is expected on 06 December 2025
+During high tides, flooding may affect Coal Wharf and Riverside, Maisemore and Sandhurst Lane.
+A417 Over to Maisemore (fluvial and tidal).
+Properties in Base Lane Sandhurst, Sandhurst Lane and Riverside, Maisemore.

+Predicted peaks:-
+Friday evening 05/12; Gloucester 3.45m to 3.65m at 9:15PM, Sandhurst 3.5m to 3.7m at 9:30PM.
+Saturday morning 06/12; Gloucester 3.5m to 3.7m at 9:30AM, Sandhurst 3.6m to 3.8m at 9:45AM.
+We are closely monitoring the situation .
+Avoid using low lying footpaths and any bridges near local watercourses .Take care and avoid walking, cycling or driving through flood water
+This message will be updated by 2:00PM on 06 December 2025 or as the situation changes.

 - Flood alert: Severn Estuary at Oldbury-on-Severn, Northwick and Avonmouth
 - High tides tomorrow morning may lead to flooding.